 4. Use Moving to Minimize (Even With Kids)

 Moving can be a great time to downsize.
 Get your kids involved with reducing and minimizing.
 Dump the unimportant things to make room for the more important things.
 It’s possible to be a minimalist with kids, but even if that’s not your goal, it’s always good to let go of some stuff.
 It’s good for everyone.

 It seems like children naturally have a tendency to hold on to material possessions as a form of comfort, but that’s not the best habit to carry into adulthood.
 Moving is a great time to break your kids of materialism; it likes to creep in, and you have to face it head-on.
 I know it may seem like a difficult time for your children, and you want them to hold on to their things for comfort.
 I’m not saying you should throw out everything, but their comfort shouldn’t come from things.

 They can hold on to their family and their relationships.
 They can hold on to memories.
 But holding on to material possessions can lead to a life of materialism, and moving is a great time to break that.
 It’s your call, as the parent, but I urge you to think about it.

 5. Let Your Kids Help With the Move

 A good way your kids can take their minds off the idea of leaving friends behind is to become active in the move.
-Let them help pack, and load, if it’s safe and practical.
+Let them help pack and load children’s toys, if it’s safe and practical.

 They’re capable of making decisions as well.
 Give them a say in where the furniture goes.
 Of course, a five-year-old may not have the best sense of interior design, but he’ll be happy to give his input.
 Just the conversation of feeling like he had a say in where the couch went will be enough.
 It doesn’t mean you have to take all his advice.